Fort George, Guernsey: Access and current use

 Access to the site is possible although much of the land is now in private hands.
 The majority of the minor buildings were demolished and the remainder has been incorporated into houses.
 The original main gate is complete and provides vehicle access to the estate.
 There are car parks at the bottom of the Belvedere field and the cemetery.

 From the Valette bathing places, one can walk along to the aquarium, which is built inside a tunnel under the fort, and climb the steps up to the Clarence battery, from where one can access the fort and the cemetery.
 UPDATE 2020 - the steps are currently closed due to landslip and the paths from the south or bottom of Val Des Terres / Postern gate should be used instead.
+UPDATE 2025 - The steps have since been re-opened.

 The main road leading from St Peter Port to the fort is Le Val des Terres which was opened in 1935 by Le Prince de Galles.
 Before that, the approach was via George Road.